Genera1Developer/Project-Auto/README.md

 - **Improved performance:** Optimized the proxy to reduce latency and improve overall performance.
 - **Enhanced error handling:** Added error handling and logging to improve debugging and user experience.
 - **Unit tests:** Added unit tests to verify the functionality of the web proxy.
+- **Environment variables:** Added an optional .env file for storing sensitive configuration data.

 **New Files:**

 - **documentation.md:** Optional file for detailed project documentation, including usage instructions and technical specifications.
+- **.env:** Optional file for environment variables.

 **Additional Notes:**

 * The file structure explicitly includes "file: file name" to comply with the project goal.
 * Unit tests are included as a separate file to keep the code organized and maintainable.
 * Enhanced error handling provides valuable feedback for debugging and enhances the user experience.
+* The addition of environment variables allows for secure storage of sensitive configuration data, such as API keys or database credentials.